Golden monkey

-The golden monkey (Cercopithecus kandti) is a species of Old World monkey found in the Virunga volcanic mountains of Central Africa, including four national parks: Mgahinga, in south-west Uganda; Volcanoes, in north-west Rwanda; and Virunga and Kahuzi-Biéga, in the eastern Democratic Republic of Congo.
+The golden monkey (Cercopithecus mitis kandti) is a subspecies of the blue monkey.
+It is an Old World monkey found in the Virunga volcanic mountains of Central Africa, including four national parks: Mgahinga, in south-west Uganda; Volcanoes, in north-west Rwanda; and Virunga and Kahuzi-Biéga, in the eastern Democratic Republic of Congo.
 It is restricted to highland forest, especially near bamboo.

-This species was previously thought to be a subspecies of the blue monkey (Cercopithecus mitis), and the two are similar overall, but the golden monkey has a golden-orange patch on the upper flanks and back.
+This species is similar to the blue monkey overall, but the golden monkey has golden-orange upper flanks and back.

 Not much is known about the golden monkey's behaviour.
 It lives in social groups of up to 30 individuals.
 Its diet consists mainly of bamboo, leaves and fruit, though it is also thought to eat insects.

 Due to the gradual destruction of their habitat and recent wars in their limited habitat, the golden monkey is listed as endangered on the IUCN Red List.

 Distribution and habitat

-Due to its diet the golden monkey prefers a habitat with abundant fruit and bamboo.
-The golden monkey moves in between areas depending on the season.
-During the season where ripe fruit is available they remain in those areas.
+Due to its diet, the golden monkey prefers a habitat with abundant fruit and bamboo.
+The golden monkey moves in between areas, depending on the season.
+During the season where ripe fruit is available, they remain in those areas.
 With the beginning of the rainy season, bamboo is shooting and the golden monkeys move to such habitats.
 Results of studies indicate that if there is an area consisting of mixed fruit and bamboo, the golden monkeys tend to frequent that area more than areas consisting of only bamboo.
 Authors of one study reported that golden monkeys are most frequently seen in bamboo forests, suggesting that the species prefers this habitat.
 The Virunga volcanic mountains have contrasting areas that have different food densities, in which the golden monkeys are capable of adjusting their diets to.
 In the Virunga massif, the golden monkeys have folivorous diets, containing bamboo shoots.
 However, in the Gishwati forest, the golden monkeys have a frugivorous diet, consuming mostly fruits and shrubs.